Qwinn1/forktools/README.md

 - `forkfixconfig chia`    \-  Provides automated editing of several entries in chia's config.yaml that require frequent editing - log level, plot loading frequency, farmer peer for harvesters, and several more.
 Requires confirmation and creates backups.
 Does not actually require editing of default options in config.forkfixconfig - the defaults I picked should work fine - but if you'd like to tweak them, you can do so there.
 Please report if the defaults as I chose them cause you any issues so I can review.
 As of v2.3, can now also accept "all", "farmers" or "harvesters" instead of forkname.
 - `forkconfig hddcoin`    \-  Opens the .hddcoin/mainnet/config/config.yaml file in gedit.
 You can now set your preferred text editor in config.forkconfig.
 - `forknodes avocado`     \-  prints a list of currently connected nodes for sharing with others having difficulty connecting.
 Prepends each node and port with "avocado show -a " for easy CLI connection command via cut and paste.
-- `forksum scam`          \-  runs "scam farm summary"
-- `forkver flora`         \-  runs "flora version", returns the version # of the current install
-- `forkwalletshow maize`  \-  runs "maize wallet show"
 - `forkbenchips tad`      \-  runs benchmark of your system's capacity to run a timelord for tad, in ips.
 Requires having previously run sh install-timelord.sh in the tad-blockchain directory
 - `forkaddplotdirs taco`  \-  Requires configuration in config.forkaddplotdirs to use.
 List your plot directories there, then you can add them to any fork quickly with a single command.
 Gives warnings if a drive listed in the config is not mounted.
 As of v2.3, can now also be run with "all" as the parameter instead of forkname to add directories to every fork with an active harvester.
 - `forkupdate`            \-  Updates a fork to the most recent version with a single command.
 Removes the existing blockchain directory and recreates it with git clone as a fresh installtion.
 Can optionally take a -b "tag" switch (to be applied to the git clone commmand).
 Note that forkupdate will backup and then remove the existing config.yaml so that 'fork init' during the update process will recreate a fresh config.yaml that includes any new parameters added by the development team.
 Target addresses and farmer peer will be transferred to the new config.yaml, and other settings will be configured via forkfixconfig (so your settings in config.forkfixconfig will be applied).

 # COMMANDS WITH MULTIPLE PARAMETERS/SWITCHES

+- `fork`                  \-  Allows you to issue commands from any directory as if you were cd'd into the fork's -blockchain directory and activated.
+It allows for 3 3-letter abbreviations for the 2nd parameter - sum for 'farm summary', wal for 'wallet show' and ver for 'version'.
+This effectively replaces forksum, forkver and forkwalletshow from previous versions of forktools.
 - `forkstart`             \-  Use this to start up one, or all, of your farmers, harvesters, and timelords.
 By editing config.forkstartall, you can run `forkstart all` to start every farmer and harvester you like sequentially (great for use following a reboot).
 This single command has now replaced all previous forkstart* tools.
 Instead of `forkstartall`, run `forkstart all`.
 Instead of `forkstartf chia`, run `forkstart chia -f`.
 Other switches are -fnw for farmer-no-wallet, -h for harvester and -t for timelord.
-Run `forkstart -h` for usage details.
+Run `forkstart -help` for usage details.
 - `forkstop`              \-  Use this to stop all services for one or all forks (great for prepping for a shutdown).
 This single command has now replaced all previous forkstop* tools.
 Instead of `forkstopall`, run `forkstop all`.
 Instead of `forkstopa flax`, run `forkstop flax`.
 Instead of `forkstoptl hddcoin`, run `forkstop hddcoin -t` to stop timelord.
-Run `forkstop -h` for usage details.
+Run `forkstop -help` for usage details.
 (Note - there is no longer an equivalent way to reproduce the old `forkstoph`, as I decided there is no good reason to stop just the harvester service without also shutting down the daemon and all other services.)
 - `forklog`               \-  This single function has now replaced all previous log parsing forktools.
 You need to pass at least one switch after the forkname to get any output.
 You can manipulate log output now any way I could think of if you get creative with the switches, but you're still able to duplicate the quick and simple older versions with a single switch for each.
-Just run forklog -h to get a full list of options.
+Just run forklog -help to get a full list of options.
 The first line of forklog output will be the actual bash command that is constructed after all the switches and parameters are interpreted that produces the output that follows.
 - `forkexplore`           \-  100% local address explorer.
 Provides address balances for your target receive address for the selected fork, but has an additional -a switch which allows you to explore any receive address you wish, hot or cold, and all the same date range options that forklog has.
 Does not require sync, just a running farmer.
-Run forkexplore -h for detailed usage instructions.
+Run forkexplore -help for detailed usage instructions.

 ## HOW WE GOT HERE - notes from version 1.0, updated slightly